Visitor Statistics2,237,997 visitors

 Peninsula Depot - Centrally located location along the Towpath Trail.

 Kendall Winter Sports Center - Open weekends in winter when there's four inches of snow on the ground, plus days during the winter holidays and some Monday holidays.

 Photo above: Stanford House, one of the lodging choices around Cuyahoga Valley National Park.
 It can be rented for day or night uses.
 Photo courtesy National Park Service.

 Directions to the Park

 Cuyahoga Valley National Park has three visitor centers; Boston Store, the Canal Exploration Center, and the Hunt House.
 Start your visit at the Boston Store, which is located at 1550 Boston Mills Road, Peninsula, OH 44264.
 From Cleveland, you would take I-77 South for 15.5 miles, then Exit 147 onto Miller Road (left), .6 miles.
 Right onto Brecksville Road (Ohio 21) for .4 miles, then left onto Snowville Road for 2.8 miles.
 Right onto Riverview for 1.7 miles, then left onto Boston Mills Road.
 Visitor Center parking lot is on your right.
 For other routes, check your favorite GPS or map program.
 The park is located between Akron and Cleveland.

 Photo above: The Breckville Station along the Cuyahoga Valley Scenice Railroad.
 Courtesy Library of Congress.

 Lodging and Camping

 Lodging - A few directly inside the park, but many options on the perimeter.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.
 Inside the park, there are bed and breakfasts, including ...